movq/openbsd/gnu/llvm/lldb/docs/man/lldb.rst

 The debugger can be started in several modes.

-Passing an executable as a positional argument prepares lldb to debug the given executable.
-To disambiguate between arguments passed to lldb and arguments passed to the debugged executable, arguments starting with a - must be passed after --.
+Passing an executable as a positional argument prepares :program:`lldb` to debug the given executable.
+Arguments passed after -- are considered arguments to the debugged executable.

-  lldb --arch x86_64 /path/to/program program argument -- --arch armv7
+  lldb --arch x86_64 /path/to/program -- --arch arvm7

-For convenience, passing the executable after -- is also supported.

-  lldb --arch x86_64 -- /path/to/program program argument --arch armv7

 Passing one of the attach options causes :program:`lldb` to immediately attach to the given process.